 Plant-based foods have continued to see growth in 2020 as processing technology improves and consumers seek healthy alternatives.
 One of the surprising aspects of the pandemic economy, however, has been how the crisis accelerated the market for oat milk, with dollar sales up 212% compared to last year.
 While drivers for this trend remain somewhat murky, oat milk brands have taken advantage by entering additional markets and launching new products.
 Our favorite is Oatgurt Natural from Oatly, launched this summer.
 The plant-based yogurt alternative is produced using gut-healthy fermentation and also offers heart-healthy betaglucans.
 With Oatly’s established reputation for transparency and sustainability, it’s a yogurt alternative with a lot to love.
 We look forward to seeing continued iterations of this approach to yogurt, perhaps even one made with the SuperGrain barley.

+That wraps up our five favorite innovative and disruptive food and beverage brands of 2020, but there were so many more that we didn’t get to include.
 Are you launching a product that should be on this list?
 Considering how to disrupt the food industry, or simply how to navigate the ongoing disruptions presented by this year?
 We’d love to hear about the challenges and opportunities you’re facing at the close of an eventful year—let’s get in touch.